Amtrak Flag Stop: What You Need To Know

 Amtrak stations offer various parking options, but local communities establish regulations that can change.
 It’s best to research parking before your trip.

 If you prefer phone calls, contact City Hall or local authorities like the police.
-If you prefer not to make calls, check the community’s website, look for signs at the station, or ask nearby businesses.
+If you choose not to make calls, check the community’s website, look for signs at the station, or ask nearby businesses.

 To avoid last-minute stress, consider using rideshare services or arranging a drop-off.
 That way, parking won’t be an issue, and you won’t miss your train.